 In another example, Marriott Hotels has established a series of “predictable data points” for each of its guests, searching for ways it can improve everyone’s stay.
 The data anticipates simple touches — such as anticipating how a guest takes his or her coffee or remembering that he or she always arrives on a redeye flight and would appreciate an early check-in.

 These brands are putting troves of data to brilliant use, but any digital asset is only as good as it is secure.
-To drive a great customer experience, these brands must maintain sensitive and personal data about travellers who are placing their trust in the brands who collect this data.
-While most customers don’t care how their profiles, payments and room-service proclivities remain secure, they absolutely expect it to be secure throughout their digitally enabled experiences.
+To drive a great customer experience, these brands must maintain sensitive and personal data about travelers who are placing their trust in the brands who collect this data.
+While most customers don’t care how their profiles, payments, and room-service proclivities remain secure, they absolutely expect it to be secure throughout their digitally enabled experiences.

 This leaves the travel industry toeing the line between using data to its full potential to create customer experiences and safeguarding that data to preserve customer trust.
 Insecure data puts companies’ reputations at risk — and, according to IBM, the average cost of a data breach in 2016 was $4 million.

 The burden is, thus, on travel companies to stay abreast of data-security standards to limit the impact of a breach.
-Travel companies should be able to identify requirements specific to online booking, payment compliance (Payment Card Industry Data Security Standards) and customer profile information.
-The industry is a particular hotbed of credit card fraud — a recent study found that 38 per cent of data-breach attacks were aimed at hotels.
+Travel companies should be able to identify requirements specific to online booking, payment compliance (Payment Card Industry Data Security Standards), and customer profile information.
+The industry is a particular hotbed of credit card fraud — a recent study found that 38 percent of data-breach attacks were aimed at hotels.

 The great news is that a strong digital foundation lends itself well to data security.
 Brands with unified platforms are off to strong starts when it comes to reducing risks over time.
-Content and information can then be updated or modified across all channels, within moments and at scale — allowing speedier go-to-market delivery and eliminating IT and developer resources.
+Content and information can then be updated or modified across all channels, within moments, and at scale — allowing speedier go-to-market delivery and eliminating IT and developer resources.